-The tavern held few patrons as the late amber skies slowly faded into a luminescent blend of red and orange waves dancing along the horizon.
+The tavern held few patrons as the late amber skies slowly faded into a sea of red and orange waves dancing along the horizon.
 In days past, Kelhem would have marveled at the striking display created by the escaping sun.
-However, tonight it further reminded him of times before his ascension.
+However, tonight it further reminded him of times before his descent.

-The Warded Respite, reverently named to invoke sentiments of protection, was located only a few miles north of The Gate.
+The Warded Respite, reverently named to invoke sentiments of protection, was located only a few miles north of the great stone gate.
 Despite its designation, the inn’s proximity to the ancient relic imparted an aura of trepidation tolerated only by ignorant brigands, scholars of the stones, or those hoping to once again be reunited with one who was lost.

 The inn was well situated just outside of the town of Stoneridge.
-Its keeper, Flem, was an unpretentious man who wasted little and held firm to the hearth laws, which binds that any who enter must maintain order while on the premises.
-These old laws were held sacred, ensuring that unbridled animosity is not suffered while at the hearth.
+Its keeper, Flem, was an unpretentious man who wasted little and held firm to the old treatise, which ensured that unbridled animosity in contained while within the boundaries of neutral domains.
+These laws originated in times past, when the wars between the provinces left destruction to all but those within the strongholds.

 The hearth room was of a simple, yet solid construction.
 Along each wall, the opened windows allowed the cool night breeze to alleviate the evenings aromas, both pleasant and otherwise.
 On cold evenings, the windows would be barred against the elements.